ophusgroup/teaching-matsci144/text/phase01_carnot_engine.md

 ## The Carnot Cycle

 To extract net work, the work done by the gas must exceed the work required to restore the system.
 This means that more heat must be absorbed during expansion than is released during compression.
-Considering Eq. [](#eq:carnot_TdS), to absorb more heat while keeping the entropy the same at the start and end of the cycle, we must increase temperature during expansion and decrease temperature during compression.
+Considering Equation [](#eq:carnot_TdS), to absorb more heat while keeping the entropy the same at the start and end of the cycle, we must increase temperature during expansion and decrease temperature during compression.
 This creates a complete cycle, plotted in [](#fig:carnotcycle_entropy).

 ```{figure} ../images/phase/carnotcycle_entropy_2.png